Do NASA Science LIVE!

 4. Watch a past Do NASA Science LIVE! recording on the SciStarter YouTube Playlist.

 6. Visit the Events tab and register for one or more Do NASA Science LIVE! events.
-Your event(s) will be published in a map on the Find Ambassadors tab.
+If you specify that you will host a satellite event, your event(s) will be published in an interactive map.

 • Online Moderators